usnistgov/FIPS201/_FIPS201/frontend.md

 for the PIV Card SHALL include all cryptographic operations performed over both the contact and contactless interfaces

-- by the PIV Card application,
+- by the PIV Card application;
-- as part of secure messaging, as specified in this section, and
+- as part of secure messaging, as specified in this section; and
 - as part of remote post issuance updates, as specified in [Section 2.9.2](requirements.md#s-2-9-2).

 Specific algorithm